 (c) A description of the principal injury giving rise to the claim.

-The report(s) required by this rule shall be filed with the superintendent, or the superintendent's designee, on or before May 1 of each year, and shall contain information for the previous calendar year.
+(F) Frequency The report(s) required by this rule shall be filed with the superintendent, or the superintendent's designee, on or before May first of each year, and shall contain information for the previous calendar year.

-Any person listed in division (D) that fails to timely submit the report required under this section shall be subject to a fine not to exceed $ 500.00.
+Any person listed in paragraph (D) of this rule that fails to timely submit the report required under this section shall be subject to a fine not to exceed five hundred dollars.

 Information reported to the superintendent or the superintendent's designee pursuant to this rule shall be confidential and privileged and is not a public record as defined in section 149.43 of the Revised Code.
 The information provided under this section is not subject to discovery or subpoena and shall not be made public by the superintendent or any other person, including any rating organizations or other agencies designated by the superintendent to gather and/or compile the information.